SFULibrary/islandora_datastream_crud/README.md

 Islandora reacts to the replacement of a datastream or the addition of a new datastream in several ways:

 * Datastreams are versioned in Islandora.
 Pushing datastreams results in the pushed file content becoming the latest version of the specified datastream.
 It is possible to revert to a previous version of a datastream using the 'revert' option within an object's datastream management tab, but this module does *not* provide a way to roll back or revert changes made as a result of issuing `islandora_datastream_crud_push_datastreams`.
+If you push 10,000 MODS datastreams to your prepository using this module and you discover that each one contains a small problem, you'll need to revert 10,000 datastreams manually.
+Or, push a new set of MODS XML datastream files that do not have the same problem.
 * Replacing MODS and other datastreams indexed in Solr triggers a reindexing of that object.
 * Replacing the OBJ datastream, or any other datastream from which other datastreams are derived, triggers derivative regeneration as defined by solution packs and other modules.
 If you do not want derivatives generated as a result of pushing datastreams to your repository, enable "Defer derivative generation during ingest" option in your site's Islandora > Configuration menu.
 If you enable this option, don't forget to disable after your have pushed your datastreams.
 * `islandora_datastream_crud_push_datastreams` does not change the MIME type of the datastream unless the `--datastreams_mimetype` is present.
 * `hook_islandora_datastream_modified()`, `hook_islandora_datastream_ingested()`, and their variations are fired when datastreams are replaced or created.
 The effects of this will depend on what modules are enabled on your Islandora site.

-In general, these behaviors are the same regardless of whether the datastream is replaced using the "Replace" link provided in each object's Manage > Datastreams tab (or using the "+ Add a datastream" link), or with this module.
+In general, the behaviors described here are the same regardless of whether the datastream is replaced using the "Replace" link provided in each object's Manage > Datastreams tab (or using the "+ Add a datastream" link), or with this module.

 # Maintainer